micdemarco/micdemarco.github.io/_posts/2017-10-08-migrating-google-accounts.md

 3. From chrome bookmark manager click organise -> import bookmarks from html file
 4. Right click on the imported folder and Open all
 5. Turn off your brain
-6. Tab by tab click the star and close the tab with Ctrl-W.  The stars are mostly in the same place so you c
+6. Tab by tab click the star and close the tab with Ctrl-W.  The stars are mostly in the same place.
 7. Repeat

 100 stars took about 5 minutes.
 Total time to do everything about 1 hr.